 *Note: For generating 10,000 cells per aggregate, 3 wells of Aggrewell 800 should be used.

 hMSC aggregates can be generated as quickly as overnight, or within 1 week, by using RoosterBio hMSCs (straight out of thaw or by expanding them for 1 passage prior to use).
-Most commercial hMSC products are offered at merely 0.75 million cells per vial, and they require 2-3 weeks of expansion time just to obtain 10 million cells, and much longer for 100 million cells.
-The time and raw materials cost required for generating 9400 spheroids containing either 1000 or 10,000 cells/spheroid are modeled in the graph below (Figure 4).
+Most commercial hMSC products are offered at merely 0.75 million cells per vial, and they require 2-3 weeks of expansion time just to obtain 10 million cells and much longer for 100 million cells.
+The time and raw materials cost required for generating 9400 spheroids containing either 1000 or 10,000 cells/spheroid is modeled in the graph below (Figure 4).
 In comparison, the RoosterBio hMSC system allows significant time savings in addition to reduced cell expansion cost and contamination risk associated with prolonged cell expansion.

 Figure 4: Comparison of cost and time associated with the expansion of RoosterBio or other commercially available hMSCs for the generation of small (1000 cells) or large (10,000 cells) aggregates.

 Since the ability to forward engineer complex macroscopic tissues by leveraging emergent behaviors of hMSC spheroids is now possible, an abundant source of cells along with a robust cell expansion process is required to allow for both economical and time-effective tissue engineering research and product development.
-The process flow diagrams above demonstrate that the robust expansion of RoosterBio high volume hMSCs for spheroid generation will help researchers save significant amounts of both time and money.
+The process flow diagrams above demonstrate that the robust expansion of RoosterBio high volume hMSCs for a spheroid generation will help researchers save significant amounts of both time and money.
 Scientists and engineers can now focus their efforts on performing experiments with hMSC spheroids, minimizing routine cell expansion work, and therefore, produce experimental data more quickly for rapid publication and product development.